automl/neps/docs/citations.md

 # Citation of The Software

-For citing the software, please refer to the following:
+For citing NePS, please refer to the following:

 ## APA Style